stefonarch/lxqt-labwc-session/README.md

 All LXQt components can be configured in "Configuration Center" with some exceptions, see "Notes" below.
 Labwc configuration is handled in `~/.config/labwc` and panel position settings by right click.

+* Detection of labwc version: with version 0.7.2 and later `lxqt-session` will close also labwc when exiting.

 * Virtualized systems should be autodetected (fixing "no cursor" issue)